Fields

 existingFields | FieldDefinition[] | Current field definitions on the dataset (for context) |

-recordCount | integer? | Number of existing records (helps estimate backfill work) |
+recordCount | number | Number of existing records (always populated by API server) |

 Output Schema